sakshamsingh1/audio_text_proto/README.md

 1. Clone the repo with submodule
 2. Download the data and put them in the `data/input` directory
 3. Download pretrained model for AudioClip and LIAON-CLAP
-3. Extract the embeddings using the `script/extract_embed.py` script
+4. Extract the embeddings using the `extract_embed.py` script OR use the already extracted embeddings
-4. Run the `script/main.py` script with the desired model and dataset
+4. For `proto-ac` and `proto-lc` models run `prototypical.py` script with the desired model and dataset

 #### Clone the repo
 ```